 Day 1: Arrived in Siargao; Went Island Hopping Alone

 I arrived in Dapa Port at 8 in the morning.
 From the port, I went straight to the hostel where I booked.
-The habal-habal ride from Dapa to General Luna is around 45 minutes and costs Php 200.00 ($4 USD).
-From the hostel, I went for a quick breakfast then started my island hopping adventure.
+The habal-habal ride from Dapa to General Luna is around 45 minutes and costs Php 200.00 (USD 4).
+From the hostel, I went for a quick breakfast then started my island-hopping adventure.

-The exclusive boat rental for tri-island tour costs Php 1500.00 ($30 USD).
+The exclusive boat rental for the tri-island tour costs Php 1500.00 (USD 30).
 I have no one to share the boat with so I did the island hopping alone.
-I don’t mind going solo even if it costs me more because I can stay in an island as long as I want to and I can leave anytime I want.
-My tour started at 11 in the morning and finished at half past three in the afternoon.
+I don’t mind going solo even if it costs me more because I can stay on an island as long as I want to and I can leave anytime I want.
+My tour started at 11 in the morning and finished at half-past three in the afternoon.

-There is a Php 100.00 ($2 USD) boat docking fee at Daku Island and Php 10.00 entrance fee per head at Guyam Island.
+There is a Php 100.00 (USD 2) boat docking fee at Daku Island and Php 10.00 entrance fee per head at Guyam Island.

 Day 2: Visited Magpupungko Rock Pools and Sugba Lagoon

 On my second day in Siargao, I visited Magpupungko Rock Pools in the town of Pilar and the Sugba Lagoon in the town of Del Carmen.
 I went there alone again.
 I was supposed to join the other guests in the hostel in visiting these spots, however, the night before the trip they changed their plan.
 But I went anyway.

 After breakfast, I walked to the Catholic church, made three wishes then went outside and hailed a habal-habal that will take me to Magpupungko Rock Pools, Sugba Lagoon and back to General Luna.
 The fare for the whole trip costs Php 1500.00 ($30 USD).
 I am not sure but I think the habal-habal is designed for 2 passengers so if you want to save some bucks, look for a companion.